-Like making the most of summer, sending your mum flowers on her birthday, or the consequences of a life spent overindulging on cake? ?how we handle a downturn in our portfolio is something we often don’t think about until it’s too late.
+Like making the most of summer, sending your mum flowers on her birthday, or the consequences of a life spent overindulging on cake… …how we handle a downturn in our portfolio is something we often don’t think about until it’s too late.
 Now, investing academics use the word ‘volatility’ to describe these ups and downs in share prices.
 They also use the word ‘risk’ to describe the same thing, which I find pretty amusing.
 I’ve never met an investor who decided their shares were ‘too risky’ because they were going up too fast!
-On…
+On the…

 Like making the most of summer, sending your mum flowers on her birthday, or the consequences of a life spent overindulging on cake…